Sarosim/2048/README.md

 # The 2048 game

 2048 is a single-player sliding block puzzle game designed by Italian web developer Gabriele Cirulli.
-The game's objective is to slide numbered tiles on a grid to combine them to create a tile with the number 2048.
+The game's objective is to slide numbered tiles on a grid to combine them in order to create a tile with the number 2048.
 However, one can continue to play the game after reaching the goal, creating tiles with larger numbers.
 Read more about the original game [here](https://en.wikipedia.org/wiki/2048_(video_game)) on Wikipedia.

 I started to work on the Simon game as the 2nd Milestone Project for the Fullstack Web Developer course of Code Institute.
-One day - when I was still at the planning phase of my version of the Simon game I was playing 2048 on my phone and the idea struck me to develop my 2048 game instead of Simon.
+One day - when I was still in the planning phase of my version of the Simon game I was playing 2048 on my phone and the idea struck me to develop my 2048 game instead of Simon.
 It seemed more challenging and I wanted to test my ability.

 I was right, it was much more complex, it includes complicated logic and a lot to handle.
 Making it properly responsive had its own challenges as well.